platformsh/platformsh-docs/reference/toolstacks/php/README.md

 pdo_mysql, sqlite3, gd, curl, intl, mcrypt and zendopcache*.
 You can disable those by adding them to the `disabled_extensions` list.

-This is the complete list of extensions that can be enabled: *apc, apcu, blackfire, curl, enchant, gd, gearman, geoip, gmp, http, imagick, imap, intl, ldap, mcrypt, memcache, memcached, mongo, mysql, mysqli, pdo, pdo_mysql, pdo_pgsql, pdo_sqlite, pgsql, pinba, pspell, recode, redis, snmp, spplus, sqlite3, ssh2, tidy, xcache, xdebug, xhprof, xmlrpc, xsl and zendopcache*.
+This is the complete list of extensions that can be enabled: *apc, apcu, blackfire, curl, enchant, gd, gearman, geoip, gmp, http, imagick, imap, intl, ldap, mcrypt, memcache, memcached, mongo, mysql, mysqli, pdo, pdo_mysql, pdo_pgsql, pdo_sqlite, pgsql, pinba, pspell, recode, redis, snmp, sqlite3, ssh2, tidy, xcache, xdebug, xhprof, xmlrpc, xsl and zendopcache*.

 > **note**
 > You can check out the output of `ls /etc/php5/mods-available` to